tandeshao/tp/docs/UserGuide.md

 For name and phone, extra white spaces (2 or more) between words/numbers will be treated as a single white space. <br>
 <br>
 For all person attributes, if whitespace is allowed, a difference in white space is considered as different.
 For example: <br>
-    "John Doe" is different from "JohnDoe" <br>
+    "John Doe" is different from "JohnDoe". <br>
 <br>
- For phone numbers, it has to be identical to be considered equal.
+ For phone, it has to be identical to be considered equal.
 For example: <br>
- "+65 98765432" is considered different from "65 98765432" (difference in "+")
+ "+65 98765432" is considered different from "65 98765432" (difference in "+").
 </div>

 #### 4.9.2.
 Saving the data